 About

-Professor Smock's work has been published in leading sociology and demography journals including American Sociological Review, Annual Review of Sociology, Demography, Journal of Marriage and Family and Social Forces.
-Currently, Professor Smock is examining the intersection of relationship biographies, including older life-long single adults, and late-life economic well-being - and the role of the structure of Social Security benefits in maintaining economic disparities.
-Another recent project uses an intersectional lens to examine the economic fallout of family disruption for Latine, white, and Black men and women (paper here).
+Dr. Smock's work has been published in leading sociology and demography journals including American Sociological Review, Annual Review of Sociology, Demography, Journal of Marriage and Family and Social Forces.
+Currently, she is examining the intersection of relationship biographies, including older life-long single adults, and late-life economic well-being - and the role of the structure of Social Security benefits in maintaining economic disparities.
+Another recent project uses an intersectional lens to examine the economic fallout of family disruption for Hispanic, white, and Black men and women.

-She has served as Editor-in-Chief of Demography and Deputy Editor of Journal of Marriage and Family, as well as on the editorial boards of numerous journals (e.g., American Journal of Sociology, Demography, Journal of Marriage and Family, Social Science Research).
-She was President of the Association of Population Centers and an elected Board member of the Population Association of America.
-She has served as Chair of the Family Section of the American Sociological Association (ASA), council member of the ASA’s Population Section, and Board member of Council on Contemporary Families.
-She has served on numerous review panels for the National Institutes of Health and is an elected member of the honorary society Sociological Research Association.
+Dr. Smock was elected President of the Association of Population Centers, Board member of the Population Association of America, Chair of the Family Section of the American Sociological Association (ASA), council member of the ASA’s Population Section, and Board member of Council on Contemporary Families.
+In addition, she has been appointed to numerous review panels for the National Institutes of Health and is an elected member of the honorary society Sociological Research Association.
+Currently, she is serving a second 5-year term as Deputy Editor, Journal of Marriage and Family.

-Smock has been quoted in media outlets including the New York Times, TIME Magazine, Washington Post, Huffington Post, and the Los Angeles Times and a guest on other outlets such as NPR and CNN.
+Smock has been quoted in numerous media outlets such as the New York Times, TIME Magazine, Washington Post, Huffington Post, Los Angeles Times and has been a guest on radio and television segments including NPR and CNN.

 She holds a PhD in sociology with a specialization in demography from the University of Wisconsin-Madison, a master’s degree in social sciences from the University of Chicago, and a BA in sociology from the University of Chicago.